isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-used-household-articles-and-personal-effects.md

 			<p>This refers to goods that are hand-carried in the owner’s accompanied baggage upon his or her arrival in Singapore.

 To apply for GST relief, the owner should complete the "<a href="https://www.customs.gov.sg/eservices/customs-forms-and-service-links">
-				Application for GST Relief for Hand-Carried Used Household Articles and Personal Effects and Personal Pets</a>" form with the following supporting documents for assessment of eligibility for at least 3 working days before arriving in Singapore.</p>
+				Application for GST Relief for Hand-Carried Used Household Articles and Personal Effects and Personal Pets (where there is change in residence)</a>" form with the following supporting documents for assessment of eligibility for at least 5 working days before arriving in Singapore.</p>
       <ul>
 				<li><b>Returning Singaporeans, Singapore Permanent Residents (PRs) working overseas, or new PRs</b></li>
     <div>
       <ul>
         <li>Copy of passport or identity card (NRIC)</li>
-        <li>Proof of employment overseas (e.g., work permit visa, employment pass or letter of appointment)</li>
+        <li>Proof of employment overseas (e.g., work permit visa, employment pass or employment letter)</li>
       </ul>
     </div>
 <li><b>Returning Singaporeans &amp; Permanent Residents studying overseas</b></li>